- Home

 Total hysterectomy and bilateral salpingo-oophorectomy

-Most women with uterine cancer will have this operation, which removes the uterus, cervix, fallopian tubes and ovaries (as shown by the dotted line on the diagram below).
+Most people with cancer of the uterus will have this operation, which removes the uterus, cervix, fallopian tubes and ovaries (as shown by the dotted line).
+Sometimes one or more pelvic lymph nodes are also removed to help with staging.

-A pathologist examines all removed tissue and fluids for cancer cells.
-The results will help confirm the type of uterine cancer you have, if it has spread (metastasised), and its stage and grade.
+A pathologist examines all removed tissue and fluids.
+The results will help confirm the type of cancer of the uterus, if it has spread (metastasised), and its stage and grade.
 The cancer may also be tested for particular gene changes.

 How the surgery is done